NetManAIOps/LogClass/README.md

 ## LogClass
-This repository provides an open-source toolkit for LogClass framework from Meng, Weibin, et al. "[Device-agnostic log anomaly classification with partial labels](https://ieeexplore.ieee.org/abstract/document/8624141)." *2018 IEEE/ACM 26th International Symposium on Quality of Service (IWQoS)*.
-IEEE, 2018.
+This repository provides an open-source toolkit for LogClass framework from W. Meng et al., "[LogClass: Anomalous Log Identification and Classification with Partial Labels](https://ieeexplore.ieee.org/document/9339940)," in IEEE Transactions on Network and Service Management, doi: 10.1109/TNSM.2021.3055425.

 LogClass automatically and accurately detects and classifies anomalous logs based on partial labels.